 Department: Leadership in Education

 Date opened: Eastern Daylight Time

 Faculty are responsible for teaching, research, and service that enhance CEHD’s community-engaged mission.
-Responsibilities include: 1) undergraduate courses in the Sport Leadership and Administration Program and/or teaching graduate courses in the Higher Education Program, including quantitative research methods courses and/or; 2) conducting research that is relevant to the field of higher education and/or intercollegiate athletics and sport leadership; 3) advising students and serving on dissertation committees; and 4) contributing service to the university, college, department, and program committees, to professional associations, and to local, national, and/or international communities.
+Responsibilities include: 1) teaching graduate courses in the Higher Education Program; 2) conducting research that is relevant to the field of higher education; 3) advising doctoral students and serving on dissertation committees; and 4) contributing service to university, college, departmental, and program committees, to professional associations, and to local, national, and/or international communities.
 The College recognizes that the scholarly work of faculty often includes the integration of teaching, research, and service.

 Submit the following materials online:

-- a letter of interest that: 1) describes the applicant’s research agenda; 2) explains how the applicant’s research and scholarship contribute to policy, theory, and practice in the field of intercollegiate athletics and sport leadership and/or higher education; and 3) indicates how the applicant’s teaching philosophy fits with a an equity-minded sport leadership undergraduate program and/or practitioner-focused doctoral program, as well as the mission of the College and University;
+- A letter of interest that: 1) describes the applicant’s research agenda; 2) explains how the applicant's research and scholarship contribute to policy, theory, and practice in the field of higher education, especially as related to equity and racial justice; and 3) indicates how the applicant’s teaching and advising philosophy fits with a practitioner-focused doctoral program and the mission of the Higher Education Program.

 Back to search results Apply now Refer a friend

 Powered by PageUp

 All official salary offers must be approved by Human Resources.